nddsg/HDTM/README.md

 					 --prefix /data/bshi/wikipedia/graphlab/result/

-When `hdtm` is finished, you will get a set of results that looks like these
+When `hdtm` is finished, you will get a set of results that looks like this

 		bshi@dsg1:/data/bshi/wikipedia/graphlab/result$ ls
 		0_0_0.bin    140_0_0.bin  190_0_0.bin  240_0_0.bin  290_0_0.bin  340_0_0.bin  390_-1.89962e+14_0.bin